-- All government agencies including the Immigration Office and the Registry Office will remain closed until 20 September.
-Only some applications with an appointment scheduled beforehand may be allowed. - The extension of temporary residences can be requested online. - Once documentation is uploaded onto the immigration platform, authorities issue the Certificate of Residencia Precariat together with a normal (i.e. nonexpress) appointment to complete the renewal process, at which the applicant will need to show original documents and biometrics will be taken. - If appointments are rescheduled, the Certificate of Residencia Precaria will automatically be extended. - Nevertheless, since normal appointments cannot be advanced, our recommendation is waiting until current restrictions are lifted in order to check if the Immigration Office allows the request for express appointments again.
+- All government agencies including the Immigration Office and the Registry Office will remain closed until 25 October.
+However, some applications with an appointment scheduled beforehand are allowed.
+For instance, Offices in Buenos Aires City have started to grant appointments for celebration of Marriages, Driver Licenses applications and DNI (Local ID Cards) applications.
+(Note: Not all of these procedures may be allowed for foreign applicants, but to Argentinean Nationals only.) - The extension of temporary residences can be requested online. - Once documentation is uploaded onto the immigration platform, authorities issue the Certificate of Residencia Precariat together with a normal (i.e. nonexpress) appointment to complete the renewal process, at which the applicant will need to show original documents and biometrics will be taken. - If appointments are rescheduled, the Certificate of Residencia Precaria will automatically be extended. - Nevertheless, since normal appointments cannot be advanced, our recommendation is waiting until current restrictions are lifted in order to check if the Immigration Office allows the request for express appointments again.